fauadanwar/Algorithm/README.md

 - Climbing staircase: It takes n steps to reach the top.
 Each time you can either climb 1 or 2 steps.
 In how many distinct ways can you climb to the top?

-- Depth First Search, Recursive Depth First Search and finding path using Depth First Search
+- Depth First Search, Recursive Depth First Search and finding path using Depth First Search.

+- Bredth First Search